Stanko/ctrls/README.md

-  showRandomizeButton?: boolean; // default: true storage?: "hash" | "none"; // default: "hash" theme?: "system" | "light" | "dark"; // default: "system" parent?: Element; // if passed, the Ctrls element will be appended to this HTML element };
+  showRandomizeButton?: boolean; // default: true storage?: "hash" | "none"; // default: "hash" theme?: "system" | "light" | "dark"; // default: "system" parent?: Element; // element to append Ctrls' element to title?: string; // it will be rendered as a button which toggles the controls visibility };
 ```